-IDB Program for the Restoration of Climate Resilient Forests and Forestry: The objective is to improve the climate resilience of coniferous forests located in critical areas for water supply in the region.
+The objective is to improve the climate resilience of coniferous forests located in critical areas for water supply in the region.
 The objectives are to restore forest cover with resilient systems and strengthen governance and financial sustainability.
 This project's central theme is forest restoration, which differs from the proposed project, so there is no direct duplication.
 The proposed project will seek to discover the lessons from this project in building climate resilience, especially in lessons related to climate-resilient agroforestry that can contribute to sustainable water resources.
+The proposed project has synergy with this project as they both work with a watershed perspective and a gender perspective.

 The project's strategic and technical teams will request a presentation from the IDB about the lessons learned and best practices generated from the interventions.